inesp/inesp.github.io/_posts/2020-06-01-python-mock.md

 ## Patching: mocking things you can't reach

 Until now, we've been creating `Mock` objects directly, which is fine when you control the object you're passing in.
-But in real code, you often need to mock something that's imported deep inside the module you're testing, something you can't really acces and thus can't really pass in as an argument.
+But in real code, you often need to mock something that's imported deep inside the module you're testing, something you can't really access and thus can't really pass in as an argument.

 `patch` lets you replace an object at a specific import path.